motistudio/celli/README.md

 # Celli
-Derived from the Latin word "cella," meaning "storage"
+> Derived from the Latin word "cella," meaning "storage"

 Celli is a versatile library designed for caching and memoization in various runtime environments.
 It provides two primary functionalities:

 1. Cache Creation and Management:
    - Offers flexible ways to create and manage caches
-   - Allows for custom and composable cache configurations
+   - Provides utils to create a custom cache in a composable manner

 2. Memoization Tools:
-   - Includes utilities for function memoization
+   - Offers utilities for function memoization
    - Provides decorators for easy caching of class methods

 The library is designed to be flexible and extensible, allowing developers to choose the most appropriate caching strategy based on their specific needs.